RoboticsLabURJC/2023-tfg-adrian-madinabeitia/README.md

 ```bash
 ./generateDataset.sh TIME_RECORDING DATASET_PATH
 ```

 * **Time recording:** Int -> Time recording the topics of the drone.
 * **Dataset path** String -> Path where the dataset and profiling data are located.will be save.

 ---

 ### Training script

 1. Go to utils directory

 ```bash
 cd PATH_TO_WORKSPACE/src/drone_driver/utils
 ```

-2. Open a tmux sesion
+2. Open a tmux session

 ```bash
 tmux